mattischrome/console-blog/content/posts/glow-by-ned-beauman/index.md

 - Fiction
 - Fifteen
 title: Ned Beauman, Glow
-heroImage: ../../assets/images/defaultHero.jpg
-description: Glow is about a guy called Raf, a Londoner whose life is going nowhere in particular; a state of
 ---
 Glow is about a guy called Raf, a Londoner whose life is going nowhere in particular; a state of affairs not helped by “Non-24 Hour Sleep/Wake Syndrome”.
 One night while experimenting with a new ecstacy-like drug that’s apparently derived from a social anxiety medication for dogs, Raf meets a beautiful girl and then loses her to the crowd in a blink-and-you-miss-it moment.
 From there a conspiracy evolves involving the titular dog-medication-derived drug, Burmese dissidents, corporate espionage, pirate radio stations, and urban foxes.